dariuszdawidowski/grind-wallet/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## License for the Internet Computer logo

+The file in assets/IC_logo_horizontal.svg has a separate license.
+Please see https://dfinity.org.